 Therefore, homeowners look for someone to live in their house during the time of their absence and feed the dog, water the plants, shovel the snow, empty the mailbox and make sure that nobody breaks in.
 The owners feel more relaxed, knowing that someone takes care of everything and contacts them from time to time, sending photos of their pet.

 “Hmm,” I thought, “this would be perfect for my traveling lifestyle.”
 Jessica, the lady from Hawaii, was very encouraging and gave me plenty of tips and help.
-Combined with the experience I have gained in the past year, I am passing this information on to you.
+Combined with the experience I have gained in the past years, I pass this information on to you.

 So, you get to go on vacation for free?